 His fabrics were still hanging around untouched.
 So, when my sister was pregnant with Amir, I decided it would become the base for his quilt.
 Again without consulting the mother on colors…

 Amir’s quilt was my very first squared quilt (I finished it before Louisa’s).
-I found this pattern in Burda‘s patchwork and quilting magazine Burda Patchwork in summer 2017.
+I found this pattern in Burda‘s Patchwork and Quilting magazine Burda Patchwork in the summer of 2017.
 In the magazine, it is shown in very bright solids, but my approach was to use a mix of solids and small prints.
 Malka Dubraswky is the designer of this quilt.
-She usually uses a lot of hand-dyed, bright colored fabrics in her work.
+She usually uses a lot of hand-dyed, bright-colored fabrics in her work.